LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Related Work

 \textbf{Iterative LLM Training.} Standard RLHF pipelines rely on static human preference data~\citep{ref:ouyang2022training,bai2022training,touvron2023llama}, which limits scalability by the size and quality of annotated preference data and the effectiveness of off-policy optimization~\citep{xu2023some,xiong2024iterative,ref:yuan2024self,guo2024direct}.
 Recent iterative methods improve this by generating feedback from model outputs, using gold labels~\citep{singh2023beyond, ref:pang2024iterative}, single RMs~\citep{gulcehre2023reinforced}, or self-judgment~\citep{ref:yuan2024self, ref:chen2024self}. \method{} extends this by leveraging multiple RMs, avoiding pitfalls of single RM reliance (unreliable rankings, lack of generalization, and over-optimization), and reducing user burden in RM selection for a specific task~\citep{huang2023large}.

 \textbf{Multi-Armed Bandits (MABs).} MABs have been widely applied in ML for optimization and selection tasks~\citep{chen2013combinatorial,ref:li2010contextual,li2018hyperband,ref:graves2017automated}, including language models~\citep{pasunuru2020dorb,ref:krishnamurthy2024can,ref:dwaracherla2024efficient}. \method{} uses MABs to dynamically select RMs during training, unlike prior work, which uses MABs to select the annotated samples for a single fixed RM~\citep{ref:dwaracherla2024efficient} or uses MABs for model selection at test-time without RMs~\citep{ref:nguyen2024metallm, ref:li2025llmbandit}.
 This allows \method{} to improve LLMs iteratively without gold labels or explicit optimization for evaluation metrics.
+To our knowledge, \method{} is the first method to do that in the context of aligning LLMs with multiple RMs.